 Did we pique your interest?

-If so, we are looking forward to receiving your application by the 30th April 2021.
+If so, we are looking forward to receiving your application by the 16th May 2021 (extended).
 Please use our online application form only.

 Equal opportunities are an integral part of our personnel policy.
 We therefore very much welcome applications from qualified women.
 In the case of equal aptitude, severely disabled persons are given preferential consideration in accordance with the Code of Social Law IX.

 Your personal data will be processed for the purpose of conducting the selection procedure on the basis of Art.
 6 para.
 1 b, Art.
 88 GDPR in conjunction with Art.
 26 of the Data Protection Act for the State of Brandenburg.
 The Potsdam Institute for Climate Impact Research (PIK) will be involved in the selection procedure.
 Your personal data will, of course, be treated confidentially and will be communicated to the involved person exclusively for the purpose of evaluating your professional suitability within the framework of this selection procedure.
 After completion of the procedure, application documents will be deleted in compliance with data protection regulations.